-Intended outcome Success criteria Through quality first teaching, targeted interventions and school led tutoring pupils make accelerated progress in reading and attain closer to national average.
-End of Key Stage 1 data is closer to the national average for disadvantaged children.
-Target - 58% Through quality first teaching, targeted interventions and school led tutoring pupils make accelerated progress in writing in line with other pupils and closer to national average.
-End of Key Stage 1 data is closer to the national average for disadvantaged children.
-Target - 58% Through quality first teaching, targeted interventions and school led tutoring pupils make accelerated progress in maths in line with other pupils and closer to national average.
-End of Key Stage 1 data is close to or in line with the national average for disadvantaged children.
-Target - 66% Through quality first teaching, targeted interventions and school led tutoring the majority of pupils in receipt of pupil premium are on track to pass the phonics screening at the end of Year 1 or end of Year 2.
-Year 1 phonics data shows that at least 79% of disadvantaged children achieve a pass in the phonics screen.
-Year 2 data shows at least 75% of pupils will achieve a pass in the phonics screen.
-To provide disadvantaged pupils with a range of extracurricular activities and experiences that enhance their personal and social development.
+Intended outcome Success criteria Through quality first teaching, targeted interventions and school led tutoring pupils make accelerated progress in writing in line with other pupils and achieve broadly in line with national average.
+End of Key Stage 1 data is at national average for disadvantaged children.
+Through quality first teaching, targeted interventions and school led tutoring the majority of pupils in receipt of pupil premium are on track to pass the phonics screening at the end of Year 1 or end of Year 2.
+Year 1 phonics data shows that the percentage of disadvantaged children achieving a pass in the phonics screen is broadly in line with national average.
+Year 2 phonics data shows that the percentage of disadvantaged children achieving a pass in the phonics screen is broadly in line with national average.
+To provide disadvantaged pupils with a range of extracurricular activities and in school experiences that enhance their personal and social development.
 Qualitative data from staff, student and parent surveys show that children have enjoyed the range of extracurricular activities and experiences provided.
 Achieve good attendance for all disadvantaged pupils through regular checking of attendance data, liaising with parents regarding any absence concerns, meeting with Trust Attendance and Welfare Lead.
-(Target 96% and 0% PA) All pupil premium children maintain good attendance throughout the year with a minimum of 97% and 0% PA.
-Through a range of targeted and individual interventions, staff address gaps and areas of concern for pupil premium pupils.
+All pupil premium children maintain good attendance throughout the year with a reduction in the number of disadvantaged pupils at PA level.
+Through a range of targeted and individual interventions, staff address gaps and areas of concern for pupil premium pupils both academic and social and emotional.
 Qualitative data from parents and staff show that children's needs have started to be addressed and positive progress has been made in these areas of need.